 A staff handbook is an internal document which shares the employer's rules and policies which employees need to follow.
-A staff handbook is not a legal requirement but is a great way for an employer to clarify procedures for topics such as equality, smoking at work, expenses, absence and disciplinary and grievance procedures.
+A staff handbook is not a legal requirement but is a great way for an employer to clarify procedures to new employees for topics such as equality, smoking at work, expenses, absence and disciplinary and grievance procedures.
+These employment policies are usually referenced briefly in a contract of employment so expanding these terms in the staff handbook is useful for employees.
+Legislate allows employers to tailor a staff handbook template to their needs.
+This page explains the key terms of a staff handbook and how to create one with Legislate.

-There are a number of clauses which should be included in a staff handbook such as:
+There are a number of company policies which should be included in a staff handbook such as:

 Expenses: what can be expensed and how?